Quafadas/dedav4s/docs/explanation/examples.md

 ```scala
 case class BarChart(override val mods : JsonMod=List())(using PlotTarget) extends FromUrl(SpecUrl.BarChart)
 ```
-The
+The constiuents of this definition are;
-- mods change the spec (to make it look the way you want)
+- mods change the spec (to make it look the way you want - for example adding your own data)
-- PlotTarget is effectively a side effect which is run when the case class is created.
-Often to display the plot
+- PlotTarget is a side effect which is run when the case class is created.
+Often will display the plot in a browser.
 - The final part tells this case class, where to obtain a "base specification".
 In this case, https://vega.github.io/vega/examples/bar-chart.vg.json

 What that means, is that to add a title, we need to [read the vega docs](https://vega.github.io/vega/docs/title/).
 To skip some steps, try...